AXES Operation Nightwatch

 Scientists analyse world-famous painting in great detail with unique scanner

-From 15 to 30 January 2019, members of the research group AXES, part of the Nanolab Centre of Excellence of the University of Antwerp, Belgium, are active in the Gallery of Honour of the Rijksmuseum (RM, Amsterdam), scanning (parts of) Rembrandt's masterpiece ''The Nightwatch" (1642) using a device called the Macroscopic X-ray Power Diffraction Scanner (MA-XRPD).
+From 15 to 30 January 2019, members of the research group AXIS, part of the Nanolab Centre of Excellence of the University of Antwerp, Belgium, are active in the Gallery of Honour of the Rijksmuseum (RM, Amsterdam), scanning (parts of) Rembrandt's masterpiece ''The Nightwatch" (1642) using a device called the Macroscopic X-ray Power Diffraction Scanner (MA-XRPD).
 This instrument, in an innovative and completely non-invasive manner, can record images of the distribution of materials that are present at the very surface of the paint.

 From left to right: Prof. Koen Janssens, Arthur Gestels, Steven De Meyer and Dr. Frederik Vanmeert (all UAntwerp) in front of the Nightwatch and next to the elevator stage on which the MA-XRPD scanner is mounted.